-The Ethics, Nominating and Corporate Governance Committee of the Board of Directors is responsible for identifying, reviewing and evaluating candidates to serve as our directors (consistent with criteria approved by the Board), reviewing and evaluating incumbent directors, recommending to the Board for selection candidates for election to the Board of Directors, making recommendations to the Board regarding the membership of the committees of the Board, assessing the performance of the Board, and developing our corporate governance principles.
-Our Ethics, Nominating and Corporate Governance Committee of Messrs.
-Adelgren (Chairperson) and Coulon.
-Messrs.
-Parker, Mead, Outland and Ms. English served as alternate members of the Ethics, Nominating and Corporate Governance Committee, effective September 30, 2010.
-He was replaced on October 1, 2010 by Mr. Outland.
-Currently, Messrs.
-Parker and Mead, and Ms. English serve as alternate committee members.
+the Corporate Governance section of our website at www.GladstoneCommercial.com.
+During the last fiscal year, the Ethics, Nominating and Corporate Governance Committee was comprised of Messrs.
+Adelgren (Chairperson) and Outland and Messrs.
+Mead and Parker and Ms. English served as alternate members of the Ethics, Nominating and Corporate Governance Committee.
 Alternate members of the committee serve and participate in meetings of the committee only in the event of an absence of a regular member of the committee.
-Each member and alternate member of the Ethics, Nominating and Corporate Governance Committee is independence is currently defined in Rule 4200(a)(15) of the NASDAQ listing standards).
+Each member and alternate member of the Ethics, Nominating and Corporate Governance Committee is independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
 The Ethics, Nominating and Corporate Governance Committee met three times during the last fiscal year.